-Note: p < .01 (used only for gender comparison) p < .05 + p < .01 + p < .01 two tailed.
+Note: $\dagger p < .10$ (used only for gender comparison) \p < .05 \\p < .01 \\\p < .01 two tailed.

 As expected (Hypothesis 2), perceived fairness positively predicts marital quality (Models 1 and 2), but this effect is only significant for women (p < .001).
 The gender difference in the effect of fairness is significant (p < .05).
 When joint decision-making is added (Models 3 and 4), the effect of fairness on women's marital quality becomes smaller and less significant (p < .01), making the gender difference in the effect of fairness insignificant.
 Adding frequency of a 'good talk' does not much change the effects of perceived fairness (Models 5 and 6).
 Thus, support for Hypothesis 2a (where we expected the effect of fairness to be larger for women) is partial and depends on the consideration of the communication variables.
 These findings generally show that perceived fairness of housework division matters to predict marital quality, consistent with existing research from Western Europe and the US.
-No significant effect of perceived fairness for men under some models is also in line with Greenstein's (2009) finding that the effect of perceived fairness with lower gender equity such as Japan (Greenstein, 2009).
+No significant effect of perceived fairness for men under some models is also in line with Greenstein's (2009) finding that the effect of perceived fairness of housework division on marital quality is less pronounced in countries with lower gender equity such as Japan (Greenstein, 2009).